TapeSix/osu-ai-coach/README.md

 ## 🚀 How to Run (For Players)
 1. 📥 **[Download the latest osu.exe here](https://github.com/TapeSix/osu-ai-coach/releases)**
 2. Run the executable and select your osu!
-Replays folder (typically `Data/r` inside your osu! directory).
+Replays folder (typically `Replays` inside your osu! directory.
+Full path: `C://osu!/Replays`.).
 3. Just play any map and save replay (F2 key) — your personal dashboard will update automatically in the background!